Ophidian (wrestler)

 Ophidian is a retired professional wrestler best known for performing with Chikara.
 He was previously a member of The Osirian Portal stable along with his former partners Amasis and Hieracon.
 His gimmick is an anthropomorphic Egyptian cobra, which is reflected in his in-ring gear and cobra head mask as well as his mannerisms and speech.
-Ophidian served as an assistant trainer at The Wrestle Factory, operated by Chikara founder Mike Quackenbush before they both resigned after misconduct allegations against CHIKARA as part of the #SpeakingOut movement.
+Ophidian served as an assistant trainer at The Wrestle Factory, operated by Chikara founder Mike Quackenbush.

 Professional wrestling career

 Ophidian trained at the Chikara Wrestle Factory wrestling school.
 Upon graduation he began teaming with Amasis and the pair adopted their gimmick and their masks to become The Osirian Portal, a team inspired by ancient Egyptian culture.
 Ophidian became an anthropomorphic King Cobra while Amasis became a break dancing pharaoh.
 Part of their gimmick involved hypnosis, wherein Amasis would hold Ophidian in a wheelbarrow hold, while the latter places his hands together and waves them in front of their opponents, hypnotizing them.